 The tongue is a muscular organ located within the oral cavity responsible for the ability to swallow, taste and speak.
 It is composed of interlacing skeletal muscle, pockets of adipose and connective tissue covered in oral mucosa infused with numerous taste buds.
-The right and left side of the tongue are separated by the lingual septum while the anterior and posterior part are separated by the terminal sulcus.
+The right and left sides of the tongue are separated by the lingual septum while the anterior and posterior parts are separated by the terminal sulcus.
 Located on the base of the posterior part of the tongue are the lingual tonsils.
-Transcriptome analysis shows that 77% (n=15205) of all human proteins (n=19670) are expressed in the tongue and 375 of these genes show an elevated expression in tongue compared to other tissue types.
+Transcriptome analysis shows that 77% (n=15205) of all human proteins (n=19670) are expressed in the tongue and 375 of these genes show an elevated expression in the tongue compared to other tissue types.

 The tongue transcriptome

 Transcriptome analysis of the tongue can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the tongue compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the tongue compared to other tissues.
 As evident in Table 1, all genes elevated in tongue are categorized as:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in tongue as well as in all other tissues.
 (B) The distribution of all genes across the six categories, based on transcript detection (NX?1) in tongue as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in tongue.